 (3) Conceptual cognition is not necessarily verbal.
 It does not necessarily involve cognizing objects through categories specified by audio and meaning universals.
 Conceptual cognition can be with categories specified by graphic and meaning universals, such as a “mental picture” used as a universal to represent, signify, and think nonverbally about a table.
 It can also be with categories specified by odor and meaning universals, such as the “mental smell” used as a universal by a dog to represent, signify, and think about its master, and so forth with universals based on the other senses.
 Conceptual cognition can also be only with static abstractions, such as a space (nam-mkha’).
 A space is an absence of any obstructive contact – in other words, the absence of any material object that could be contacted in a location and that would obstruct something being there.
 A space is a valid, imputably knowable object imputed or imputable by conceptual cognition on either an object that is already located somewhere, or on an empty in-between area (bar-snang) – an area between two material objects that does not have any material object located in it.

 All validly knowable phenomena, in fact, are imputable knowable as things imputed by conceptual cognition.
 This does not mean that all validly knowable phenomena can only be validly known by conceptual cognition.
-It just means that they are validly knowable exclusively (tsam, merely) because they are imputable on a basis of imputation; they are devoid of anything on their such as a self-establishing nature or individual defining characteristic mark that also has the power to establish their existence.
+It just means that they are validly knowable exclusively (tsam, merely) because they are imputable on a basis of imputation; they are devoid of anything on their own sides such as a self-establishing nature or individual defining characteristic mark that also has the power to establish their existence.
 This needs to be qualified: they are validly knowable because they are exclusively imputed or imputable by valid conceptual cognition.
 A monster under the bed is not validly knowable there simply because a frightened child thinks one is there.